abikesa/review/kitabo/ensi/review/CLTX-24-ORIG-0495_Proof_hi.md

 ### Recommendations for Practical and Clinically Relevant Outcomes

-To enhance the clinical relevance of your study, we recommend focusing on absolute risks.
+To enhance the clinical relevance of your study, we recommend focusing on absolute risks for about three select clinical senarios of the authors' choosing.
 This approach would be more relatable and practical for average clinicians who need to communicate effectively with their patients.
+Not the current run-of-the mill univariable absolute risks that duplicate what is reported in the tables.
+We'd just need one base-case cumulative incidence curve to derive all the others, knowing the sHRs.

 #### 1. **Clarify the Primary Outcome**
 Define the primary outcome as the time-dependent probability of receiving a kidney transplant, rather than merely the odds.
-Use terms that accurately reflect the time-dependent nature of the sHR.
+Use terms that accurately reflect the time-dependent nature of the sHR, as the authors emphasize in their introduction.

 #### 2. **Link sHR to Absolute Risks**
 Translate the subdistribution hazard ratios (sHR) into absolute risks using the following method: